Cheap travel without a cheap experience – that’s the goal.

 Get a free Upgrade on Rental Cars – Book the cheapest car rental available and you have a better chance of an upgrade.
 Learn why and other tips in this article on Lifehacker.

-Try a Vacation Rental - The price of the vacation rental is usually less than a hotel – even for a short term stay.
+Try a Vacation Rental – The price of the vacation rental is usually less than a hotel – even for a short term stay.
 Kate from Trip Logic. says: “what is really helpful is that I can cook my own food which allows me to control the cost of eating and check out the local super markets while I’m at it.”
-Check out Wimdu, Airbnb, Roomorama and New York Habitat (which covers more than New York).
+Check out Homeaway, airbnb and VRBO.

 Stay in a university or college residence – If you are traveling during the summer, try to stay at university and college residences.
 They’re always clean, convenient and inexpensive.
 Breakfast is available and these residences are usually on a bus line.
 This tip is from Evelyn of Journeywoman.
 Here’s a link to university sleeps on her website.